In this article:

 Bachelor’s Degree in Materials Science – Four Year Duration

 Because the field of materials science is so diverse, degree programs can vary significantly.
 Some are more general in scope and provide students with an introduction to the broad categories of metals, ceramics, polymers, semiconductors, and composites.
 Others may focus on one specific segment of the field or allow students to choose an area of concentration.

 Regardless of these differences, every materials science bachelor’s curriculum includes core courses like the following:

-These are some of the possible areas of concentration offered in some bachelor’s programs:
+These are possible areas of concentration offered in bachelor’s programs:

 Master’s Degree in Materials Science – Two Year Duration

 At the master’s level, materials science students focus on researching and defending their thesis.
 Here are some sample research areas:

 - Corrosion science and oxidation technologies